vislupus/flask_wikidata_coordinates/README.md

 # Wikidata coordinates
-Web scraper for coordinates in Wikipedia categories
+Web scraper which can get coordinates from Wikipedia categories page and from there go to all linked pages and get coordinates from all of them.